 Kentwood residents: For voter registration, absentee ballot and elections inquiries, contact the Kentwood City Clerk's Office at elections@kentwood.us or 616.554.0730.

-VOTER REGISTRATION ABSENTEE BALLOTS VOTING LOCATIONS WORKING ELECTIONS
+VOTER REGISTRATION ABSENTEE BALLOTS EARLY VOTING VOTING LOCATIONS WORKING ELECTIONS

-2023 is a City Commission election year.
+2024 is a Presidential election year.
 Elections held in the City of Kentwood are as follows:

 Interested in working on Election Day?
 Get an application and all the information on being an election worker here!